MFR6340/theenglishextension.org/young-world-4/unit-3:yesterday and today.md

 <img src="https://imgur.com/Nak0fBU.png" width="25%" />

 The chimney sweep is a job from times gone by.
-For those prefer fiction to non-fiction, this is a fun book to read and is .
+For those who prefer fiction to non-fiction, this is a fun book to read and compare to the more familiar movie.

 <a href="https://www.bookdepository.com/Mary-Poppins-P-L-Travers/9780007286416?ref=grid-view&qid=1665930949367&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.youtube.com/watch?v=os9J0QXo2AE" rel="nofollow">Buy on  Amazon</a>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NjU4Mjg0NiwtOTU4MTg4Mjk5XX0=
+eyJoaXN0b3J5IjpbNjAxNjQxMDAzLC05NTgxODgyOTldfQ==
 -->